-4Annals of Behavioral Medicine 45(3), 338-347, 2013.
-Available at: www.probability.ca/sta130/maritalstudy.pdf
+&lt;sup>4Annals of Behavioral Medicine 45(3), 338-347, 2013.
+Available at:

-2. Suppose we wished to test whether the fact suggested in the previous question was real, or was "just luck".
-What sort of test should we use?
+- 2. Suppose we wished to test whether the fact suggested in the previous question was real, or was "just luck".
 What null hypothesis should we assume?
-What sort of probability should we compute?
-Explain your reasons.

-3. In the previous question, under the null hypothesis, what would be the mean and variance and sd of the number of deaths in a random sample of 349 people from the study?
-Explain.

-4. How could we test statistically whether the fraction found in Question #1 above is "statistically significantly" different from p{true} ?

-5. Using R, carry out the statistical test identified in the previous question.
+What alternative hypothesis? - 3.
+In the previous question, under the null hypothesis, what would be the mean and variance and sd of the number of deaths in a random sample of 349 people from the study?
+Explain. - 4.
+Specify (in words) what probability we would need to compute to obtain a P-value to test whether the fraction found in Question #1 above is "statistically significantly" different from $p{true}$ ? - 5.
+Using R, carry out the statistical test identified in the previous question.
 If possible, compute your P-value both exactly [using the binomial distribution], and approximately [using the normal distribution, both with and without the continuity correction], and compare the various different values that you obtain.
-For greater clarity, you may wish to include a graph diagram (similar to those in the lecture notes) showing which individual probabilities were counted when computing your P-value.

-6. Based on the results of this test, what can you conclude?
-(Be as clear and precise as possible.)

-7. What are some limitations of the above study?
+For greater clarity, you may wish to include a graph diagram (similar to those in the lecture notes) showing which individual probabilities were counted when computing your P-value. - 6.
+Based on the results of this test, what can you conclude?
+(Write your answer in complete English sentences, and be as clear and precise as possible.) - 7.
+What are some limitations of the above study?
 That is, in what ways could the study's conclusions be flawed, or incorrect, or have an alternative explanation?
 List as many as you can, as clearly as you can.
 (If possible, consider such issues as "correlation does not imply causation" and "sampling bias", each of which you may need to look up.)

-Hand in your answers and R commands and printed output to your TA, at the start of tutorial at 2:10 pm on Wednesday February 10.
-(There will be penalties if it is even one minute late!)
+Hand in your answers and R commands and printed output to your TA, at the start of lecture at 2:10 pm on Monday February 27 (with penalties if it is even one minute late!).